borisvanschooten/webcogs-ai-toolkit/README.md

 WebCogsCore also comes with a simple SQL interface for handling data.

-### Building an app with WebCogs (rough prototype!)
+### Building an app with WebCogs

 Create the core HTML page which does the following:

 - define a layout template
-- create a database and an instance of WebCogsCore.
+- create a database and an instance of WebCogsCore
 - Load the plugins
 - Init the plugins you want to display first
 - Handle routes coming from the plugins

-Create a plugin by defining a prompt manifest.
+Create plugins by defining a prompt manifest for each plugin.
 This defines the LLM model and prompts to use, and the output files.
 It enables you to structure your prompts in a modular framework-agnostic way.
-This can be used stand-alone, separate from the WebCogsCore framework.
+This can be used stand-alone, separate from the WebCogsCore web framework.
 The build_ai_module tool takes a json prompt manifest, calls a LLM, and outputs the AI generated code to one or more target files.
 Format is as follows:

 ```json
 {